 Service architecture

-The service architecture provides an overview of the key (logical) service components and their dependencies to help better understand the structure and logical as well as technical setup of the service.

 High-Level Service architecture

-These sections describe how the service is built.
-If already described in technical documentation please provide link.

-Highlight and shortly describe any change on the service architecture introduced by this release.

 ARGO is a flexible and scalable framework for monitoring status, availability and reliability of services provided by infrastructures with medium to high complexity.
-It can generate multiple reports using customer defined profiles (e.g. for SLA management, operations etc) and has built-in multi-tenant support in the core framework.
+It can generate multiple reports using customer defined profiles (e.g. for SLA management, operations, etc.) and has built-in multi-tenant support in the core framework.

-ARGO Supports flexible deployment models and its modular design enables ARGO to integrate with external systems (such as CMDBs, Service Catalogs etc).
-During the report generation, ARGO can take into account custom factors such as the importance of a specific service endpoint, scheduled or unscheduled downtimes etc
+ARGO supports flexible deployment models and its modular design enables ARGO to be integrated with external systems (such as CMDBs, Service Catalogues, etc.).
+During the report generation, ARGO can take into account custom factors such as the importance of a specific service endpoint, scheduled or unscheduled downtimes, etc.

+Figure 4.
+Argo architecture

 For the Availability & Reliability monitoring, ARGO relies on a modular architecture comprised of the following components: